AnnieGitUrGun/sUASPilotCertificationPresentation/md/whatisdronelicense.md

 </div>

 <div class="right">
-<p class="large-text">The FAA Remote Pilot Certificate (a.k.a.
+<p>The FAA Remote Pilot Certificate (a.k.a.
 Drone License) allows operators to fly a UAS for work, business, or non-recreational reasons</p>
 <!-- <span style="font-size:30px;">The FAA Remote Pilot Certificate (a.k.a.
 Drone License) allows operators to fly a UAS for work, business, or non-recreational reasons</span> -->

 </div>